IainMF/Mens_Rights_NZ/submissions/MoH FV Complaint.md

 20 August 2025

-# From:

-Name:

-:   Iain Fergusson

-Email:

-:   `iain.m.fergusson@gmail.com`

-# To:

-Name:

-:   The Ministry of Health

-Email:

-:   `info@health.govt.nz`

-1. This is a complaint of unlawful discrimination and human rights violations against men concerning the Ministry of Health's [vip]{acronym-label="vip" acronym-form="singular+full"} and *Family Violence Assessment and Intervention Guideline*[^1] (the Guidelines).
+1. This is a complaint of unlawful discrimination and human rights violations against men concerning the Ministry of Health's *Violence Intervention Program* (VIP) and *Family Violence Assessment and Intervention Guideline*[^1] (the Guidelines).
 New Zealand has human rights obligations to prevent violence against men and treat men without discrimination.

     # Human rights obligations